Guianan Squirrel Monkey, Saimiri sciureus

 The specific staples of Guianan squirrel monkeys’ diet, if they differ at all from the other “common squirrel monkeys,” are not yet available.

 Behavior and Lifestyle

-Though he may venture to the ground to play or to forage for food on occasion, a squirrel monkey is a strictly arboreal creature.
-His small body and long tail give him the uncanny ability to scurry along branches, on all fours, with unwavering agility.
-As he goes, he uses his nimble fingers, equipped with fingernails, to climb.
-These also help him break into the delicious fruit he forages.
+Though they may venture to the ground to play or to forage for food on occasion, squirrel monkeys are strictly arboreal (tree-dwelling).
+Their small bodies and long tails give them the uncanny ability to scurry along branches, on all fours, with unwavering agility.
+As they go, they use their nimble fingers, equipped with fingernails, to climb.
+These also help them break into the delicious fruits they forage.

-He is a gregarious and social monkey, living in a large and dynamic group.
+They are gregarious and social monkeys, living in a large and dynamic group.
 In between feedings, this group stops to rest and socialize.
 Adults groom each other and young monkeys play together.

 Squirrel monkeys live in groups of up to 300 members.
 By traveling, foraging, socializing, and sleeping together in such large numbers, they protect themselves and their resources from potential rivals.
 Occasionally, however, it is more convenient for a few group members to form a smaller troop and break off from the large group temporarily.

 Their groups are composed of multiple males and females, with females taking the main dominant positions.
 Males operate according to their own hierarchy that, to some degree, determines who is allowed to mate.
 But with so many members in one group, who could possibly keep track?